Massachusetts Turnpike: Extensions and improvements

+Exit 11A (now exit 106) in Hopkinton opened in 1969.
+It was built to connect the turnpike with I-495 and enables transit between northern New England and Cape Cod.

-The year 1968 saw the beginning of the first major expansion of the turnpike after the completion of the Boston extension in 1965.
+The year 1968 saw the beginning of the first major improvement of the turnpike after the completion of the Boston extension in 1965.
 While the original design of the roadway called for an eight-lane expressway along the majority of the route, it was only constructed as a four-lane roadway along most of its length until it reached the junction of Route 9 in Framingham, where the roadway expanded to six lanes.
 Starting in 1968, the highway from the I-84 interchange in Sturbridge to Route 9 was widened from its original four lanes to six; that widening project was completed around 1971.
 However, the mainline right-of-way was constructed to allow future expansion of the roadway, with most bridges over the highway built with the eight-lane roadway in mind, so few bridges had to be rebuilt when it was widened in the late 1960s.